Thinking of leaving university?

 How can the Careers and Employability Service help you?

-If you are thinking of changing or leaving your course, and want to discuss any career implications of this, or just want to explore alternative possibilities, you are welcome to visit the Careers and Employability Service to talk things over with a Careers Adviser.
+If you are thinking of changing or leaving your course, and want to discuss any career implications of this, or just want to explore alternative possibilities, you are welcome to book an appointment with the Careers and Employability Service to talk things over with a Careers Adviser.
 Anything that you discuss with us will be treated in the strictest confidence and no information will be passed on to any other department of the University unless you request us to do so.

 Other sources of help and information at the University of Kent